idia-astro/pipelines/README.md

 ## 1. Setup the pipeline in your environment

-**Please note : These docs are for an upcoming release of the pipeline.
-At the time of writing (July 2022) please use the CASA6 branch of the pipeline, which is the pre-release version.
-The master branch will be updated at the time of release.**

 In order to use the `processMeerKAT.py` script, source the `setup.sh` file, which can be done on [ilifu](https://docs.ilifu.ac.za/#/) as

         source /idia/software/pipelines/master/setup.sh